wesbarnett/MolecularDynamics.jl/README.md

 JuliaGromacsUtils
 =================

-These are some utilities for reading in and processing Gromacs-related file formats with the [Julia](http://www.julialang.org)  language.
-Several modules are includes.
+These are some utilities for reading in and processing [Gromacs](http://www.gromacs.org)-related file formats with the [Julia](http://www.julialang.org) language.
+Several modules are included.

 *  Gmx - the main module.
 Combine Xtc and Ndx functions to be able to read in an xtc file into an array for processing.